Tuba player, composer, researcher

 Baritone saxophone, microtonal tuba, cello, surround-sound system

 Stop Time was commissioned for a festival of the same name taking place in Leuven in 2013.
 It is the first piece to use a subset of the three-dimensional physical version of the Hayward Tuning Vine, invented in 2012, as a musical score.
 The harmonic space implied within the four cubes contained within the subset, based on prime numbers 2 (octave), 3 (perfect fifth) and 5 (major third), is explored by the acoustic instruments and projected via the surround-sound system onto the physical space of the performance area.
-Harmonic space is projected over time onto physical space, thus 'stopping time'.
+Harmonic space is projected onto physical space, thus 'stopping time'.

 The recording excerpt and photos are from a performance taking place at De Bijloke, Ghent, in September 2014.
 Marieke Berendsen, scenography; Wannes Gonnissen, live-electronics; Robin Hayward, microtonal tuba; Pieter Matthynssens, cello; Bertel Schollart, baritone saxophone.